 So, for a short while I was given the whole track to myself first thing in the morning for about an hour to practise.
 I spent all of this time trying very hard to get the bike past the balance point so I could use the back brake to bring the front wheel forwards again.

-But each time I got just past the balance point I would freeze, thinking I was going to die (going anywhere up to 70 or 80mph), and I would just brace myself for a crash, instead of touching the brake.
+But each time I got just past the balance point I would freeze, thinking I was going to die (going around 70 or 80mph), and I would just brace myself for a crash, instead of touching the brake.

 I know using the back brake can save you even if you go very far past the balance point.
 And me simply coming off the throttle was enough to bring me back a few times from being slightly over the balance point, even though two stroke engines have very little engine braking.